 - 1. Be certain the muzzle is pointed in a safe direction and the safety is in the "SAFE" mode. - 2.
 When attempting to free a jammed cartridge, do not use any type of tool that is likely to act as a "firing pin" and discharge the cartridge should the tool impact on the primer.
-Never use a cartridge as a "tool." - 3.
-After clearing a jam, inspect the firearm mechanism to determine if dirt or debris might be the cause of the problem.
+Never use a cartridge as a "tool."

+- 3. After clearing a jam, inspect the firearm mechanism to determine if dirt or debris might be the cause of the problem.
 Excess lubricant or grease can cause cartridges to feed sluggishly.
 An accumulation of grease, dirt or powder grains in the magazine can contribute to cartridge feeding problems. - 4.
 After clearing a jam, inspect all cartridges that have been removed from the firearm.
 Safely dispose of any cartridges which are dented or nicked or have bullets that are loose or improperly positioned in the cartridge case. - 5.
 If it appears that the gun and magazine are not at fault and that the jam was caused by the type of cartridge being used, then try another type or brand of cartridge. - 6.
 If the above procedures do not result in a smooth and reliable feeding firearm, do not use the firearm until it feeds cartridges smoothly and reliably.
 The firearm should be returned directly to POF-USA for repair.
 Contact TECHNICAL@POF-USA.COM for packing and shipping information.

 Another precaution: Form the habit of examining fired cartridge cases from time to time.
-If fired cases have bulged heads or show splits on any part of the case, stop using that ammunition.
+If fired cases have bulged rims or show splits on any part of the case, stop using that ammunition.
 If the problem persists with different types of ammunition contact TECHNICAL@POF-USA.COM.

-7. If a cartridge or shell is caught between the bolt carrier and receiver, put the safety on SAFE", retract the bolt carrier using the charging handle, and lock it in the open position using the bolt catch.
-Remove the magazine; then remove the jammed case.
+- 7. If a cartridge or shell is caught between the bolt carrier and receiver, put the safety on SAFE", retract the bolt carrier using the charging handle, and lock it in the open position using the bolt catch.
+Remove the magazine; then remove the jammed case. - 8.
+If a fired cartridge case is in the chamber, use a cleaning rod to knock it out.